Today I’m going to go through many cheap options for Sony full-frame cameras.

 Overall for image quality, it’s perfect and impressively sharp.

-But personally, I think it’s batting out of its leak.
+But I think it’s batting out of its leak.

 Of course, no lens is perfect, but this lens is a fantastic little package as far as performance goes.

 Throw it in your bag; forget about it, and it’s there when you need it.

 It’s a decent performer that doesn’t break the bank.

-If you’re looking for, Ultra-portable 35 millimeter prime with great value and decent performance.
+If you’re looking for, Ultra-portable 35-millimeter prime with great value and decent performance.

-I recommend strongly consider this one.
+I strongly recommend considering this one.